Willie Mae’s Scotch House in New Orleans claims to have America’s best fried chicken. That’s an ambitious claim, but we agree.

 The Food At Willie Mae’s

 We got into the restaurant’s groove as we smelled the titillating aromas drifting our way from the nearby kitchen.
 Then we cut to the chase and ordered what the menu describes as America’s Best Fried Chicken.
-The lunch plate is only $10, unless you want to pay extra for all white meat.
+The lunch plate was only $10 at the time of our meal, with an extra charge for for all white meat.
 But why pay extra when you would be missing out on the juiciest parts of the chicken?

 Each bite was a revelation – crispy and slightly salty on the outside while utterly moist and juicy on the inside.
 We were hooked from our first bites and still smitten as we covertly licked our fingers after the final bites.
 We hate to use the word “succulent” since it’s such a cliché of an adjective, but we have to here because the fried chicken was downright succulent.